-If windows didn’t install the latest driver, then Reinstall display driver manually.
+If windows didn’t install the latest driver, then Reinstall the display driver manually.
 To do this

-- visit Device or Graphics card (if installed) manufacturers website.
+- Visit the Device or Graphics card (if installed) manufacturers website.

 - Look for the latest available driver, download and save to your local drive.

-- Again open Device manager, expend display adapter.
+- Again open Device manager, and expend the display adapter.

-- Right click on installed graphics driver, select uninstall.
+- Right-click on the installed graphics driver, and select uninstall.

 - Restart windows to completely remove the driver.